 Click the play button to purchase.

-In the webinar, Dan addresses how to stay engaged with a child or teenager even in very stressful of situations.
-Through role play and case material, he beautifully models a PACE response in the face of the most challenging of behaviours, when a parent’s first instinct is often to move into anger and control.
-PACE brings connection and closeness, whereas ‘power over’ is guaranteed to sever connection and to engender flight, flight, or freeze behaviour in the child.
+In the webinar, Dan addresses how to stay engaged with a child or young person even in very stressful situations.
+Through role play he beautifully models a PACE response in the face of the most challenging of behaviours, when a parent’s first instinct is often to move into anger and control.
+The following are also addressed in the webinar: Dan will demonstrate how PACE brings connection and closeness, whereas ‘power over’ parent- child interactions are guaranteed to sever connection and to engender flight, flight, or freeze behaviour in the child.

-How to support parents to:
+Learn how to support parents to:

 - Give structure and supervision with traumatised children